Shorewood Dethatching Lawn Services

 Shorewood’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Shorewood enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents should use biodegradable paper bags or rigid containers for curbside collection, and follow bundling or separation requirements for thatch versus other yard waste.
-On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and best practices—mix dethatch with leaves, maintain moisture and aeration, and avoid plastic contamination.
-These efforts support Shorewood’s waste reduction and sustainability goals.
-For composting guidelines and program details, contact:
+Shorewood enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal collection or drop-off programs.
+Yard waste must be placed in biodegradable paper bags or rigid containers (no plastic bags allowed), and some municipalities require thatch to be separated from other yard waste.
+On-site composting is permitted, provided compost piles are set back 5-10 feet from property lines and follow best practices: mix dethatched material with brown materials (like leaves), maintain proper moisture and aeration, and avoid overloading with grass clippings.
+These practices support Shorewood’s waste reduction goals and sustainability initiatives.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 Shorewood Community Development Department